 Bottom line?
 If you are looking for a low-maintenance travel card, the Travel Rewards card is the way to go, given that you don't have to think about what you are spending on.
-If you plan to do a fair amount of spending within specific travel categories, then another card such as the VentureOne Rewards may be better.
+If you plan to do a fair amount of spending on hotels specifically, then the VentureOne Rewards may be better.

 Citi PremierSM Card

-This card is a game changer because it includes gas stations among the travel purchases which earn 3X points, which means you'll earn that much more on road trips over Spring Break.
+This card is a game changer because it includes gas stations among the travel purchases which earn 3X points, which means you'll earn that much more on road trips over the long July 4 weekend.
 The same cannot be said for all travel credit cards.

-Beyond that, the Citi Premier comes with a hearty welcome of 50,000 points when you spend $4,000 within the first 3 months.
-50,000 points are worth $625 in airfare, which is competitive with other luxury travel cards.
+Beyond that, the Citi Premier comes with a hearty welcome of 60,000 points when you spend $4,000 within the first 3 months.
+60,000 points are worth $750 in airfare, which is competitive with other luxury travel cards.
 Its 2X points on dining out and entertainment is a nice bonus as well.
-Lastly, its $95 annual fee is waived for the first year of membership.
 For avid travelers looking for their next credit card, the Premier card is an option well worth consideration.